 The flexible retirement savings plan

-Take charge of your retirement savings with the New York State Voluntary Defined Contribution Program.
+Take charge of your retirement savings with the New York State Voluntary Defined Contribution (VDC) Program.

 The Benefits of the Voluntary Defined Contribution (VDC) Program

-The New York State VDC program is a flexible, rapid-vesting alternative to defined benefit (DB) pension plans.
+The New York State VDC program is a flexible plan that vests after 366 days of service.
+It is an alternative to defined benefit (DB) pension plans.

 Flexibility

 The VDC program allows you to customize your retirement plan.
-You pick investments and providers, you name beneficiaries, and you decide what to do with your retirement savings.
+You choose investments and providers from the menu of options in the plan, decide what to do with your retirement savings, and name your beneficiaries.

-A VDC program can also go with you if you start working for another NYS agency, and you can withdraw money when you stop working for your current agency.
+You can continue to contribute to your VDC account if you are eligible when you start working for another NYS agency.
+You can withdraw money when you stop working for your current agency.
 The VDC program is designed to allow you to retire at any age.

 Rapid vesting

-Every year, your employer will contribute an amount equal to 8% of your compensation toward your VDC program.
-After just one year, all contributions are fully vested.
+Every year, your employer will contribute an amount equal to 8% of your qualified compensation toward your VDC account.
+After just 366 days of service, all contributions are fully vested.
 Compare that to five years for defined benefit plans.
+Your own contributions are always fully vested.

 Compare plans